CSC-IT-Center-for-Science/ansible-role-elasticsearch/README.md

 # Author Information

-Originally by George Stathis - gstathis [at] traackr.com Modified heavilly by Johan Guldmyr @ CSC for a Red Hat distro and stripping functionality.
+Originally by George Stathis - gstathis [at] traackr.com - and later in https://github.com/elastic/ansible-elasticsearch
+Modified heavilly by Johan Guldmyr @ CSC for a Red Hat distro and stripping functionality.